aidansteele/aidansteele.github.io/docs/posts/security/federating-into-azure-gcp-and-aws-with-oidc.md

 ## A note on multi-tenancy

-Amazon have [docs][apn] where they strong advise tenant-specific OIDC issuer URLs to avoid confused deputy attacks.
+Amazon have [docs][apn] where they strongly advise tenant-specific OIDC issuer URLs to avoid confused deputy attacks.
 I won't bother to repeat their explanation here, but I'll add that I incorporated their advice into the sample code in the GitHub repo.